 We are fascinated by the power of genuine expression.
 The way it becomes a guide and a grounding factor during processes of inquiry and change never stops to amaze us.
 Art-making asks us for presence and commitment.
 It demands that we let go of judgement and preconceived notions.
-Art is our greatest teacher and we would love to share the expressive arts practice also with you!
+Art is our greatest teacher and we would love to share the practice of expressive art also with you!

 Coming from completely different backgrounds, we have the potential to complement and challenge each other in our work.
-We constantly learn from each other and exchange experiences to find the most engaging and nourishing ways of working with you, dear clients.
+We constantly learn from each other and exchange experiences to find the most engaging and nourishing ways of supporting you, dear clients.

-Our common ground lies in the wish to provide solid support in the processes of sense-making and transformation.
-We both act on the individual level in our private therapeutic practice and on a communal level through Yohaku Art Collective.
+Our common ground lies in the wish to provide solid professional support in the processes of inquiry, restoration, and healing.
 Please consider our invitation to enter the expressive arts process and respond to your deepest needs using the arts.
 Ultimately, what we move towards is your overall wellbeing.

-Joanna Wróblewska is a visual artist, expressive arts therapist, and Yoga Nidra teacher with more than 10 years of professional teaching experience in higher education and 700+ hours of experience in therapeutic work.
+Joanna Wróblewska (PhD, MA-ET) is a visual artist, expressive arts therapist, and Yoga Nidra teacher with 10+ years of professional teaching experience in higher education and 700+ hours of experience in therapeutic work.
 In 2010, Joanna obtained a PhD degree in visual arts.
-Since then Joanna has worked as an art teacher and facilitator in several countries.
-In June 2020, she obtained an MA degree in Expressive Arts Therapy with a Minor in Psychology.
+Since then she has worked as an art teacher and facilitator in several countries.
+In June 2020, Joanna earned an MA degree in Expressive Arts Therapy with a Minor in Psychology.
 She believes that art-making can inspire, connect, and transform humans on multiple levels.

-Joanna enjoys working with people who have diverse migration experiences and those who search for a place of belonging, as this is also her own life path.
-She specializes in profound cross-cultural and interdisciplinary work using playful art-based tools, grounding elements of East Asian practices, guided imagery, and deep conscious relaxation techniques.
+Joanna works mainly with people who have experienced migration and those who search for a place of belonging, as this is also her own life path.
+She specializes in trauma-informed, cross-cultural, and interdisciplinary therapeutic work using art-based tools, grounding elements of East Asian practices, guided imagery, and deep conscious relaxation techniques.

-Joanna works in English, Polish and German.
-She also has the ability to communicate with Spanish-speaking clients and is actively improving her knowledge of Dutch.
+Currently, Joanna works in English, Polish, and German.
+Se also has the capacity to communicate in Spanish and Dutch.

-Ineke Hulselmans has been working as a changemaker, coach/organizational coach and facilitator of collaborative processes ever since she graduated with an MA in Political Science.
-Currently, Ineke is finishing her studies in Intermodal Expressive Arts Therapy at the European Graduate School.
+Ineke Hulselmans has been worked as an organizational coach, and facilitator of collaborative processes since she graduated with an MA in Political Science.

 Ineke works in Dutch and English.
-She also has the ability to communicate in French and basic German.
+She also has the ability to communicate in French, Spanish, and basic German.

 Together with Joanna Wróblewska, Sarah moderates and facilitates the ongoing online expressive arts workshop series called Monthly Dialogues with Arts (MDWA).
 Sarah is also a co-facilitator of the art-based INTERVISION.

 Emma Sullivan Uebele

 Emma Sullivan Uebele is a native of Portland, Oregon, USA.
 Emma holds an MA degree in Expressive Arts for Conflict Transformation and Peacebuilding from the European Graduate School and a Bachelor’s Degree in International Communications from American University in Washington, DC.
-Emma works as both an Expressive Arts facilitator and therapeutic Pilates instructor.
-Integrating these fields, she understands the body, mind, and spirit and partners is health.
+Emma works as both an expressive arts facilitator and a therapeutic pilates instructor.
+Integrating these fields, she understands the body, mind, and spirit as partners in health.